 Typically, a misdemeanor conviction will remain on someone’s record and be available for public viewing for three years before it can be expunged.
 A felony conviction will generally remain on a person’s record and be available to the public for five years before it can be expunged.

-Those who have been convicted of a sex crime may have more restrictions on their rights than those convicted of a non-sex crime.
+After being convicted of a sex-related crime, the restrictions that are imposed can prevent an individual from pursuing a career in certain areas.
+Entering the sex offender registry after comitting a sex offense is required by federal law.
 One of the major restrictions is on where they can live.
 Most state laws prohibit registered sex offenders from living or visiting a residence that is within 500 feet of a child safety zone.

 A child safety zone may include: